-As you know, the mission of the Council for High Blood Pressure Research (HBPR) is to foster excellence in high blood pressure research and education and achieve the association's objectives in the field of hypertension.
+As you know, the mission of the Council on Hypertension is to foster excellence in high blood pressure research and education and achieve the association's objectives in the field of hypertension.

-The HBPR Council holds an annual international scientific conference for presentations on basic and clinical hypertension research.
+The Council on Hypertension holds an annual international scientific conference for presentations on basic and clinical hypertension research.
 The fall conference presentations are published in the American Heart Association's journal Hypertension.

 Annually, AHA asks all of its Councils and science groups what, in their opinion, have been the most important advances in their respective fields within the past year.
 These top advances relevant to our Council have the potential for great impact.